NWGACU at a Glance

 exist to serve members with low-cost consumer financial products

 Founded by a small group of teachers in 1961, the credit union opened its doors as Floyd County Teachers Federal Credit Union to serve educators of Floyd County Schools, Rome City Schools, and Coosa Valley Technical College.
 As word spread about the benefits of credit union membership, a growing number of business, organizations, and private schools also began to offer membership as a benefit to employees and their families.
 The name was officially changed to Northwest Georgia Credit Union in the 1980s to better reflect the field of membership.

-Northwest Georgia Credit Union currently serves approximately 100 employee groups in the Greater Rome community.
+Northwest Georgia Credit Union currently serves all of Floyd County, plus approximately 100 employee groups in the Greater Rome community.
 With our hearts and our roots in education, Northwest Georgia Credit Union’s priority is helping our members strengthen their financial direction to become even more savvy and secure.